Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-In general this part of the EPP protocol is described in [RFC 5731][RFC5731] and his command adheres to the standard.
+In general this part of the EPP protocol is described in [RFC 5731][RFC5731] and this command adheres to the standard.

+The available values for the `reason` field are:

+- "In use" for domain names registered with the DK Hostmaster registry
+- "Enqueued" for domain names awaiting domain name application processing, This can last a few seconds to a few days if the application require accept of terms and conditions from the designated registrant
+- "Offered for position on waiting list", for when the domain name has been offered to a designated registrant from a waiting list position

 <a id="info-domain"></a>
 ### info domain